riand45/fast-api/README.md

 # FastAPI CRUD Application

-A RESTful API for managing books using FastAPI, SQLModel, and PostgreSQL with async support.
+A RESTful API for managing books and user authentication using FastAPI, SQLModel, and PostgreSQL with async support.

 ## 📋 Table of Contents